BarbyKelly/project-5/README.md

   or how certain art pieces were made

 - Live classes with Site Visitors, creating Art, discussing techniques, sharing ideas
-- Users can use search box to search all of the website, not just products
+- Users can use search box to search all parts of the website, not just products

 - User can click on 'Forgot Username/email?", to recover their Username/email, that they used for this website